Tips to successfully move your kids to the basement

 Let your kids have a say

 If you decorate your kids rooms exactly the way YOU want it, your kids may not love it.
-Allow them to have a say when you’re putting their bedrooms together.
+The only way to go is to allow them to have a say when you’re putting their bedrooms together.
 Let them pick out posters and decide what goes where.
 My oldest son wanted a floating shelf in his room where he could put all his action figure.
 Done!

 Actually hang out in the basement

-If you go to all this effort to make your basement a fun place for your kids, but then you never go down there, they will catch on really fast.
-Consider it an excuse to my some new furniture and decorate.
+If you go to all this effort to make the lower level of your home a fun place for your kids, but then you never go down there, they will catch on really fast.
+It’s a good idea to make a basement room into the family room or a great room.
+Consider it an excuse to buy some new furniture and decorate.
 If it’s a place that you’ll want to be, your kids will want to be there as well.
+If your laundry room is downstairs, that helps too.

 Spray for bugs